dgc-network/coliving-protocol/README.md

 # Coliving Protocol

-Coliving is a decentralized, community-owned music-sharing protocol
+Coliving is a decentralized, community-owned file-sharing protocol

 This repository encompasses all of the services, contracts, and client-side libraries that comprise the Coliving protocol.

 For further details on operating an Coliving service, getting started with the Token and the API, see [docs.coliving.lol](https://docs.coliving.lol/).